Document Design, How-to Guides, Printing

 Panchromatic – Something that is panchromatic is sensitive to all colors of the visible spectrum.

 Paperboard – Paperboard is a thick paper-based material.
-Paper board is also referred to as cardboard but includes other types of thicker than paper material.
+Paperboard is also referred to as cardboard and includes other materials thicker than paper.

 Premium=88.0 and above